Chichri/Spotify-Bot/README.md

 `python get_refresh_token.py`

-This will prompt a page in your browser asking for all permission for the bot.
-Hit accept and save the url it redirects to.
+This will prompt a page in your browser asking for all permissions for the bot.
+Hit accept, then save the url it will redirect you to.
 Go back to the terminal you ran this in and give the url.

 You'll then see in your `creds.config` the added line